kamesstory/kamesstory.github.io/maicroscope/essay.md

 ---

-_Thanks to the researchers pushing the boundaries of what we can understand about these systems.
-And to Douglas Adams, who showed us that the best field guides have personality._
+_Thanks to Douglas Adams, who showed us that the best field guides have personality._

 _Don't forget your towel._